 The desire to go to school isn’t always enough to make it happen.
 For many, a multitude of factors keeps them from pursuing higher education and obtaining a degree.
 Insufficient funds, conflicting priorities, and difficulty navigating the application process are a few of the reasons people don’t continue their education.
 Understanding the nuances of these barriers is important for meeting the needs of prospective students who may be turning away from school.

 The barriers don’t stop once students start their higher education, either.
-Hurdling the barriers to get into a degree program is important, but hurdling the barriers to finish the program in a timely manner is just as or even more critical for students.
+Hurdling the barriers to getting into a degree program is important, but hurdling the barriers to finishing the program in a timely manner is just as or even more critical for students.

 So, what are the major barriers to students continuing their education and finishing their programs in a timely manner?

 Low-income students often face the battle of balancing work and school.
 There are a few ways students can handle this situation.
 They can either put school off for a period of time to save money for school or choose to pack their schedule and work while they are in school.
 The challenge with waiting to go to school while working is that they are limited to only a few job opportunities with no higher education.
 This means they could be taking a few years off before they have enough money to go back to school, leaving them unmotivated to return and attain a degree.

 That leaves them to think about going to school while working, using the credentials they gain from their class experience to help secure a higher-paying job.
 But, other struggles come with this.
 It is nearly impossible to maintain a full working schedule, class schedule and maintain relationships with family and friends.
 Students who take this route often need to sacrifice their social life for a couple of years until their life is a little more stable.